Boll & Branch: Products

-In October 2016, the Company launched a line of flannel bedding made in Guimaraes, Portugal.
+In October 2016, the company launched a line of flannel bedding made in Guimaraes, Portugal.
 In June 2018, it introduced a line of ethically sourced Down pillows.

 In October 2018, it expanded into the mattress industry.
 They promote their "luxury mattress" as not containing memory foam, but rather using wool, coils and organic cotton.

 Investments

 Boll & Branch received $7 million Series A funding from Silas Capital in April 2016 and raised a $4 million Series B investment in October 2017 also from Silas Capital.

 In August 2019, the company received a $100 Million investment from private-equity firm, L Catterton.
 With this investment, Founder Scott Tannen will continue in his role as CEO.

+Retail Expansion

+In 2023, Boll & Branch announced the opening of physical retail stores in Houston, Texas, Dallas, Texas, and The Grove at Shrewsbury in Shrewsbury, New Jersey.
+These three new stores bring the company to a total of six stores nationally, including their original location in The Mall at Short Hills in Short Hills, New Jersey, as well as Boca Raton, Florida and Greenwich, Connecticut.
+The Company reports that all six locations are profitable.